spsforks/QB64-Wiki/_SCREENPRINT.md

 ## Example(s)

+## Example(s)
-*Example:* Printing text into a Windows text editor (Notepad) and copying to the clipboard.
+ Printing text into a Windows text editor (Notepad) and copying to the clipboard.
 May not work on all systems.

 ```vb